OCA/stock-logistics-warehouse/stock_orderpoint_uom/readme/USAGE.rst

-Go to 'Inventory > Master Data > Reordering Rules' and indicate a Procurement UoM.
+Go to 'Inventory > Products > Products' and indicate both the unit of measure and the procurement unit of measure for the chosen product.